FunkinCrew/awesome-funkin-resources/README.md

 - [FNF LÖVE](https://github.com/Stilic/FNF-LOVE) - A Lua recreation of FNF within the LÖVE2D engine.
 - [Funkin' Android](https://github.com/luckydog7/Funkin-android) - A fork of the game with controls and optimizations allowing it to be played on Android devices.
 - [PSXFunkin](https://github.com/cuckydev/PSXFunkin) - A Playstation 1 de-make in C/C++
 - [Altronix Engine](https://github.com/Altronix-Team/FNF-AltronixEngine) - An engine that provides the support for creating localizations into different languages and HScript modding support with Polymod HScript classes and small script files.
 Also engine has integration with GameJolt with achievements.
+- [CrowEngine](https://github.com/EyeDaleHim/CrowEngine) - modified version of base Funkin' that has been rebuilt to include comprehensive documentation for modding and to introduce new features.
+- Andromeda Engine - Andromeda Engine is a fork of Friday Night Funkin' with customization and gameplay in mind.
+  - Has two available versions: [Legacy (more feature rich)](https://github.com/nebulazorua/andromeda-engine-legacy) and [2.0](https://github.com/nebulazorua/andromeda-2.0).
+- [FNF-Benjine](https://github.com/this-is-bennyk/FNF-Benjine) - Funkin' but in Godot, made by [BennyK](https://github.com/this-is-bennyk) and was used for [Funkin' VR](https://github.com/this-is-bennyk/Funkin-VR).
+- [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) - A fork of Funkin', as the name suggests, higher framerate, better input system, rebindable keys and more.
+[B-Side Redux](https://gamebanana.com/mods/42724) was made on this engine.

+#### Engine Documentation
+- [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine/wiki) - Psych Engine modding documentation (sorta outdated).
+- [Codename Engine](https://github.com/YoshiCrafter29/CodenameEngine/wiki) - Codename Engine modding documenation.

 #### Bonus
 - [FNF-NewgroundsPort](https://github.com/AngelDTF/FNF-NewgroundsPort) - Rebuild of Funkin' 0.2.8 via reverse engineering.